daniehej/docs_xavier/linux-usb-ethernet.md

     `192.168.1.100` is your host's IP address on that interface.

-   These can be obtained using the command `ifconfig`
+   These can be obtained using `ifconfig`

    ![ifconfig](https://git.its.aau.dk/WW82ZE/docs_xavier/raw/branch/master/img/ifconfig.png)